10 min read

 Wonder where the redness comes from?
 From blood of course!
 But the real question is, what triggers excess blood to travel to the surface of the skin?
 Our skin is constantly working to keep itself at its best working condition.
 So when any damage occurs on the skin, blood is sent to the surface to help with healing.
 But some skins, due to habitual, environmental or genetic differences, have a weaker skin barrier, making them more prone to damage.
 Thus they need regular supplies of blood to constantly heal itself on a regular basis - leading to hyperreactive skin that sees red often.

-Your skin may be in a prolonged or temporary sensitive skin state, caused by fluctuating external conditions and lifestyle habits.
+Your skin may be in a prolonged or temporary sensitive phase, caused by fluctuating external conditions and lifestyle habits.
 Either way, the best course of action would be to identify the triggers that cause these persistent redness, irritations and sensitivities and seek ingredients that help calm the skin down.

 Triggers for skin redness and sensitivities